anadomuta/challenge-code-quiz/README.md

 ## Description

-The project represents an timed quiz game application that includes four question on JavaScript fundamentals with four multiple choice answers.
+The project represents a timed quiz game application featuring four questions on JavaScript fundamentals, each with four multiple-choice options.

 Once the user taps on "Start Quiz":

-- A timer of 60 seconds starts counting
+- A timer of 60 seconds initiates.
-- The user is presented with the first question
+- The user is presented with the first question.
-- Once a question is answered, the users receives feedback on whether the answer is right or wrong
+- After answering, the user receives feedback on correctness, accompanied by a distinctive sound.
-- If a question is answered incorrectly, time is subtracted from the clock
+- Incorrect answers result in a deduction of 10 seconds from the timer.
-- The game ends when the timer reaches 0
+- The game concludes when the timer reaches 0 or when all questions are answered.
-- Once the game is over, the user can save his/her initials and score, review a list of previous scores, or clear all scores
+- Upon completion, the user can save initials and score, review previous scores, or clear all scores.

 ## Usage